Code52/Ideastrike/readme.md

 ## Ideastrike

+# This repository is temporarily frozen (think carbonite)

+After much deliberation and agonizing, we have decided to take a fresh start to Ideastrike and switch to using MVC4.

+The repository is [here](https://github.com/shiftkey/thoughtstrike) and once we are happy with the transition we will bring the changes across to here.

+So if you would like to add features to Ideastrike, please use the other repository.
+We will not be accepting new pull requests on this repository in the short term.

+Regards,

+@shiftkey

+### About

 We want a tool where people can suggest ideas and others can actively refine and enhance the ideas over time.

 Once an idea gets enough interest to kick start a project, the other systems that we use  - at this point in time GitHub and Trello - should integrate nicely to automate the mundane tasks of project management.